iamtango/React-Learning/README.md

 <p><img  width="900" height="400" src="LifeCycle Method.png"></p>
 https://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/

-# Signle Responsibilities component
+# Single Responsibilities component

 - Individual component can display individual components

-## If u r using custom hooks u have to return the state variable & before writing the custom hooks analysis what will be returned & what will be input
+#### If u r using custom hooks u have to return the state variable & before writing the custom hooks analysis what will be returned & what will be input

-# U can export multiple Functional components
+## U can export multiple Functional components

 ```js
 export { Component1, Component2,...
 ComponentN}
 ```

-## Controlled component and Uncontrolled component
+## #Controlled component and Uncontrolled component

 - If the child components manages it own state is called uncontrolled component & parent component controlled the child components state is called controlled component